webxdc/webxdc_docs/src/shared_state/crdts.md

-# CRDTs
+# Theory of CRDTs

-The previous section described a variety of errors that can occur when concurrent modifications are made to data that is stored in multiple locations.
+The previous section described the circumstances under which updates to shared state can conflict, and introduced some techniques used to identify such conflicts.
 This section will present [**Conflict-free Replicated Data Types**](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), a technology that automatically resolves such changes without the need for a central authority.
 It will define the specialized terminology which seems to keep many from adopting CRDTs, provide some basic examples,